je-zhou/Blinq-Fullstack-Coding-Challenge/README.md

 To put my thought process into words.

 - Available integrations each have their own `IntegrationPartner` class.
-- These classes are mapped to a React Component `IntegrationTile` upon which a dropdown Sub Menu can be opened and within field in which to input the required parameters for each integration.
+- These classes are mapped to a React component called IntegrationTile.
+When clicked, it opens a dropdown submenu with fields where users can input the required parameters for each integration.
-- Once the required parameters have been entered, the `connect()` function sends this to a dyanamic API route which locates the `IntegrationClient` class (which are meant to be mocks of 3rd party code) by the `id` passed to the route.
+- Once the required parameters have been entered, the connect() function sends this information to a dynamic API route that locates the IntegrationClient class (which is meant to mock third-party code) using the id passed to the route.
-- We await the reponse from the client and if successful, update the fields in our original `IntegrationPartners` class such as `isConnected` and `requiredParams` which will in turn update our UI to reflect that it is now connected/disconnected
+- We await the response from the client, and if successful, update the fields in our original IntegrationPartner class, such as isConnected and requiredParams.
+This, in turn, updates our UI to reflect whether the integration is connected or disconnected.

 ### Improvements